ruyaxiao/UrbanRiverbankDefomation/README.md

 # UrbanRiverbankDefomation
-Open Data for Paper submitted to GIScience & Remote Sensing:
+Open Data for Paper submitted to International Journal of Applied Earth Observation and Geoinformation:

 Title: Decadal InSAR-based Deformation Analysis of Soft Ground in an Urban Riverbank: Case Study of Nanjing, China